nandiniyxdav/nandiniyxdav/README.md

 🎓 **BCA Student (2nd Semester)**
 🔐 Learning **Cybersecurity** & **Programming Languages**
-🧠 Curious about all the happening inside system (so fun tbh)
+🧠 Curious about all the happening inside system (so fun tbh, rarely)

 ---